 How hard can it be to present video evidence in court?
-This statement is not referring to the difficulty to play the video and do a presentation.
-But rather, using a video as evidence to build a case.
+This statement does not refer to the difficulty of playing the video and conducting a presentation.
+But instead, using video as evidence to build a case – not just build, but win a case.
 That is a whole other ballgame.

 The Rules of Evidence

-Just because an incident has been captured does not imply that it is an open and shut case.
+Just because an incident has been captured does not imply an open and shut case.

-It is up to the attorneys to filter out irrelevant segments that do not accurately represent the case, because the context and timing of video evidence may be the deciding factor in court proceedings.
+It is up to the attorneys to filter out irrelevant segments that do not accurately represent the case because the context and timing of video evidence may be the deciding factor during the trial.

 Some videos come from poorly managed systems such as general stores and suburbs.
-How these recordings are stored and shared raises eyebrows to the originality and credibility of the video evidence presented in court.
+How these recordings are stored and shared raises concerns about the originality and credibility of the video evidence presented in court.

-In such scenarios, witnesses are required to testify if the contents within the footage purport what it claims to show.
+In such scenarios, witnesses are required to testify if the contents of the footage purport what it claims to show.

 Video Evidence Without any Witnesses